 Performance Requirements Actions Being Taken, Risks & Mitigations No person waiting longer than 65 weeks on an RTT pathway by Oct-24 The close of 2023-24 saw the expectation of a route to zero for 65-week breaches by the end of Sept-24.
 Again, the high volume of patients add a significant challenge for the system, but providers have been working to expedite first outpatient appointments for this cohort by end of June-24.
 Both providers have developed speciality level route to zero trajectories which are being monitored through internal, and Exec led system performance routes.
 CRH: Ahead of trajectory, 469 less than expected with actual of 2023 against target 2499 59% of patients within the 65-week cohort for non-admitted still require a First Appointment.
 32.4% have appointments booked before end of June and 35% have appointments booked between July and September, an increase of 3.5% when compared to previous week.
 Work to expedite booking continues at pace.
-UHDB: Despite the slight worsening position in actuals, UHDB remain on track to achieve the likely/best case scenarios, and % of patients dated has been increasing.
-OPA Backlog concentrated in ENT, Dermatology, Bariatrics- all have significant trace used to the provious week.
-ENT have made significant trace and a significant control of the provious week.
-ENT have made significant control of June and 35% have appointment when the provious week and the provious week breaches by the end of June.
+UHDB: Despite the slight worsening position in actuals , UHDB remain on track to achieve the likely/best case scenarios, and % of patients dated has been increasing.
+OPA Backlog concentrated in ENT, Dermatology, Bariatrics- all have significant insourced capacity.
+Most of the cohort are currently on a non-admitted pathway.
+64% of which have had or are booked in for their first appointment Most specialties are on track to have all patients first seen by the end of June.
 ENT have made significant improvements having gone from 35% without a date to 5% in the last two weeks.
 The focus in 2023/24 was zero 78-week breaches by the end of March-24.
 Due to the volume of referrals held in JUCD (primarily at UHDB) this has been a particular challenge for the system.
 Success in these pathways has been a result of internal productivity activities and reorganisation in how care is provided, and pathways expedited.
-Mutual Aid, including opportunities to work across JUCD providers alongside increased use of the Independent Sector and Insourcing/Outsourcing activities have driven us to a much better position.
-Ongoing challenges through April/May are the result of enha Cancer Improvement Improvement teams across UHDB and CRH have been focussed on developing the diagnostic and treatment pathways to expedite implementation of the national Best Practice Timed Pathways (BPTP) across key tumour sites which support achieving diagnosis of cancer within 28 days of referral or excluded cancer as soon as possible.
+Mutual Aid, including opportunities to work across JUCD providers alongside increased use of the Independent Sector and Ins Cancer Improvement Improvement teams across UHDB and CRH have been focussed on developing the diagnostic and treatment pathways to expedite implementation of the national Best Practice Timed Pathways (BPTP) across key tumour sites which support achieving diagnosis of cancer within 28 days of referral or excluded cancer as soon as possible.
 Teams are currently focussing on improvement plans in gynae, skin and urology (non-prostate) pathways.
 We are waiting on response to national bids submitted to NHSE for cancer improvement in 2024-24 which will help boost capacity